20 Years of Hot Fuss

-20 Years of Hot Fuss was the first concert residency by American rock band the Killers, held at The Colosseum at Caesars Palace in Las Vegas, Nevada, as well as at the Qudos Bank Arena and Rod Laver Arena in Australia, in support of their debut studio album, Hot Fuss (2004).
+20 Years of Hot Fuss was the first concert residency by American rock band the Killers, held at The Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada, as well as at the Qudos Bank Arena and Rod Laver Arena in Australia, in support of their debut studio album, Hot Fuss (2004).
 The residency commenced on August 14, 2024, and concluded on January 25, 2025, with a total of 15 shows.
-The residency marked the first time the entirety of Hot Fuss has been played live since 2005.
+The residency marked the first time the entirety of Hot Fuss had been played live since 2005.

 Background

 Announcement

 20 Years of Hot Fuss was announced on January 23, 2024, with originally a series of 8 shows at the Colosseum at Caesars Palace from August 14 to August 30.
 Tickets proceeded to go on sale on January 27.
 Two extra shows, set for August 31 and September 1, had tickets quietly released on August 15 due to high demand.

 While embarking on their Rebel Diamonds tour in Australia in support of their greatest-hits album Rebel Diamonds, the Killers announced two special 20 Years of Hot Fuss shows in Sydney and Melbourne.

 On November 19, 2024, the Killers announced they would be performing 3 "encore" shows in January at the Colosseum at Caesars Palace.
 Tickets went on sale the same day.
 The last two shows were filmed to be "preserved for posterity," although, as of November 2025, a video of the concerts has yet to be released.

 The Killers performing 20 Years of Hot Fuss on September 1, 2024.